table top left corner

 PipeServer and PipeClient

 The PipeServer and PipeClient classes wrap up the Windows named pipe API.
-While we recommend NetTalk for interprocess communication (IPC), and the OddJob examples use NetTalk as the primary method of IPC, OddJob provides the pipe classes for integration with applications that use named pipes, or application that you may have no control over, and no access to the source etc.
+While we recommend NetTalk for inter process communication (IPC), and the OddJob examples use NetTalk as the primary method of IPC, OddJob provides the pipe classes for integration with applications that use named pipes, or application that you may have no control over, and no access to the source etc.

 The following methods and properties are available in all the OddJob classes, including JobObject, PipeServer and PipeClient.

-box General Method Reference
+General Method Reference

 Debug Conditionally output to the Windows debug output depending on whether the .debug property is set to true or not.

-DebugOutput Unconditionally output a string to the Windows debug output.
+Trace Unconditionally output a string to the Windows debug output.

 ErrorTrap Callback method used to trap errors.